PraisEneh/Riddle_Loader/README.md

 # Riddle_Loader

 This was a project which was assigned during lecture.
 Reads through a list of riddles from a file and outputs them into a GUI.
-Shows answer upon click
+Shows answer upon click.

+Run the "Riddle Loader" class initially.